• Skip to primary navigation

 Winter fruit salad recipe.

 Winter fruit salad is filled with fresh apples, pears, mandarin orange slices, and chopped walnuts.
-Drizzled with a spiced maple orange dressing, the perfect flavors for the holidays.
+Drizzled with a spiced maple orange dressing, it's got the perfect flavors for the holidays.

 Winter fruit salad in a bowl.